laninsky/processing_treesaap/README.md

 # subsampling_clades
 Biogeographic inference can be heavily biased by sampling.
 This code downsamples by geographic region to try and account for this.

-As an input this code takes a file with the clades identifiers in the first column, followed by counts of samples found within those clades for each of the geographic regions in your dataset e.g.
+As an input this code takes a file with the clades identifiers in the first column (whitespace delimited), followed by counts of samples found within those clades for each of the geographic regions in your dataset e.g.
 ```
 Clades	Atlantic	GoM	Mediterranean	Pacific	Indian
 A1	11	4	0	0	0